 Thank you for contacting me about military exports to Israel.

-I know the Government takes its export control responsibilities extremely seriously and operates one of the most robust export control regimes in the world.
-All export licence applications are rigorously assessed on a case-by-case basis against the Consolidated EU and National Arms Export Licensing Criteria, based on the most up-to-date information and analysis available, including advice received from the FCDO, MOD, and other government departments and agencies as appropriate.
+HM Government takes its export control responsibilities extremely seriously and operates one of the most robust export control regimes in the world.
+All export licence applications are rigorously assessed on a case-by-case basis against the Strategic Export Licensing Criteria, based on the most up-to-date information and analysis available, including advice received from the FCDO, MOD, and other government departments and agencies as appropriate.

 Licence decisions take account of prevailing circumstances at the time of application and include human rights and international humanitarian law considerations.
-I understand the Government will not issue export licences where to do so would be inconsistent with the Criteria, including where there is a clear risk that the arms might be used for internal repression or in the commission of a serious violation of international humanitarian law.
+I am assured that the Government will not issue export licences where to do so would be inconsistent with the Criteria, including where there is a clear risk that the arms might be used for internal repression or in the commission of a serious violation of international humanitarian law.

 Thank you again for taking the time to contact me.